Boles Aero: Late 1940's to 1950's: travel trailers in high demand

 The immediate postwar period saw explosive growth in travel related industries and several new manufacturers of travel trailers sprang up in Southern California.
 With the factory complete, Boles Aero production accelerated quickly as word got out that the trailers were well made and very functional.
 By the end of 1946 over 300 trailers had been built and sold.

-By 1947 Boles Manufacturing produced four different model trailers in 10 ft, 12 ft, 14 ft, and 16 ft lengths.
-The model length referred to the body only, as the trailers were 2.5–3 ft longer overall when including the hitch.
+By 1947 Boles Manufacturing produced four different model trailers in 10, 12, 14 and 16 foot lengths.
+The model length referred to the body only, as the trailers were 2.5 to 3 foot longer overall when including the hitch.
 Originally Douglas fir paneling was used on the interiors, but in 1948 this gave way to birch.
 Boles soon expanded the line to include wider "park" models that were intended to be semi-permanent homes in trailer parks vs. road friendly travel trailers.

 From 1946 to 1952 Boles Manufacturing identified individual trailers with data plates such as this.

 As each year passed trailer models with longer and longer body designs were added.
 By 1952 they discontinued the 10 ft model.
 That same year they began naming the trailers after California towns, the 12 ft "Malibu", 14 ft "Monterey", 16 ft "Mira Mar", and the 18 ft "Montecito".
 Boles was one of the first trailer manufacturers to provide a service facility at the Burbank factory.

 Early Boles Aero trailers had two manufacturer data plates.
 One plate was mounted adjacent to the entry door, while a second data plate was located on the rear of the trailer, just above the license plate.
 The trailer's individual serial number was stamped on these data plates until 1952, after which the trailer model name was added in its place.
 From 1952 the serial numbers are found stamped on the frame.
 Hemmings magazine described the early Boles Aero trailers as both lightweight and aesthetically pleasing, remarking "some people count them among the most beautiful trailers ever made".

 By the late 50's models up to 35 feet long were being produced.
 Boles resisted the urge to increase profit margins by reducing build quality, setting an industry standard for solid construction.